David Clayton-Thomas: Subsequent career

-In 1972, Thomas released his first Columbia solo album after Blood, Sweat & Tears, simply titled David Clayton Thomas.
-In 1973 the second solo album Tequila Sunrise was issued by Columbia.
-In 1974, he issued the Harmony Junction album on RCA.
-In 1975, Thomas returned to front Blood, Sweat & Tears again on the Columbia albums New City and, in 1976, More Than Ever.
-In 1977, they released Brand New Day on the ABC label.
-In 1978, Thomas issued another solo album on ABC, titled simply Clayton.
-In 1980, Blood, Sweat & Tears issued the MCA album Nuclear Blues, which also included Thomas.
-Later in the decade Columbia issued the double live Blood, Sweat & Tears album Live And Improvised again with Thomas.
+In 1972 Clayton-Thomas released his first Columbia solo album, simply titled David Clayton Thomas.
+In 1973 his next album Tequila Sunrise was released.
+He briefly hosted his own musical and variety TV show The David Clayton-Thomas Show for CBC Television.
+The show lasted for three episodes, broadcast in June and July 1973.
+In 1974 he issued Harmony Junction on RCA Records.

+In 1975 Thomas returned to front BS&T on the albums New City and, in 1976, More Than Ever.
+In 1977 they released Brand New Day on the ABC label.
+In 1978 Thomas issued another solo album on ABC, titled Clayton.
+In 1980 BS&T issued the MCA Records album Nuclear Blues, which also included the singer.
+Later in the decade Columbia issued the double live Blood, Sweat & Tears album Live and Improvised again with Clayton-Thomas.
+His 1999 solo album Bloodlines included former band members from BS&T.

 It was reported in the 30 May 1992 issue of Cash Box that Clayton-Thomas was one of the artists on the Sedona Recording Company roster.

-In 2004, Clayton-Thomas left New York for Toronto and launched an All-Star 10-piece band.
-Since then, he has toured and recorded almost a dozen albums under his own name.
+In 2004 Clayton-Thomas left New York for Toronto and launched an All-Star 10-piece band.
+He then began touring and recording almost a dozen new albums under his own name.

+Death

+Clayton-Thomas died at St. Michael's Hospital in Toronto, on 24 June 2026, at the age of 84.